 Grabarski Grzegorz also developed the BRAGGA knife, a collaboration with Custom Knife Factory (CKF) in Moscow.
 The BRAGGA Knife became a bestseller in the US.

-Grabarski Grzegorz is none of those designers who are limited to one style and always vary the same idea.
+Grabarski Grzegorz is none of those designers who are limited to one style or always vary the same idea.
 Although flowing shapes and curved lines are his hallmarks, each of his knives has its own visual independence.
-Kombou also makes no compromises when it comes to material quality: The handles are made of titanium, M390 blade steel and ball-bearing blades are a must.
+Kombou also makes no compromises when it comes to materia quality: The handles are made of titanium, M390 blade steel and ball-bearing blades are a must.